How to Prevent Legal Contract Review Mistakes?

 Here are a few other points showing why contract review is essential:

-• It helps in clearing out the doubts and helps in building a better relationship between people and parties who are signing the contract.
+• It helps clear out the doubts and build a better relationship between people and parties who are signing the contract.

 • It assures that the terms and conditions that are in agreement are obedient to the law